 We operate from our corporate office in Honolulu, Hawaii, and from our 29 full-service branches located in the State of Hawaii.
-The net book value of our premises, land and equipment was \$5.7 million at December 31, 2017.
-The following table sets forth information with respect to our full-service banking offices, including the expiration date of leases with respect to leased facilities.
+The net book value of our premises, land and equipment was \$4.4 million at December 31, 2019.
+The following table sets forth information with respect to all of our full-service banking offices.
+We lease all of our properties except for the Kailua Branch.

-AINA HAINA

-Aina Haina Shopping Center 820 West Hind Drive Honolulu, Oahu 96821 4/30/2021
+AINA HAINA Aina Haina Shopping Cente 820 West Hind Drive Honolulu, Oahu 96821 ALA MOANA CENTER 1450 Ala Moana Boulevard Honolulu, Oahu 96814